 Mindfulness helps you avoid making disempowered choices, especially when you're feeling tired, cranky, hungry, lonely, triggered, scared, or irritable.
 Everyone feels these emotions from time to time.
 What’s important is to pause, and not act out when you’re in these emotional states because your brain will often give you bad advice to make choices that cause you to feel worse.

 1. Don't assess your life, yourself, and your relationships.
-People are naturally inclined to start listing everything that’s going wrong in their lives or looking back on the past and ruminating with a negative lens.
-While it might be tempting to do this, it’s not productive, and it only adds to the pile.
-When you’re upset, anxious or depressed, this impairs your judgment and makes you lose perspective.
-This means you’re more likely to engage in catastrophic thinking, black and white thinking, or general negative thinking.
-These thought patterns can make you feel worse, and they also reinforce the depression and anxiety.
+People are naturally inclined to start listing everything that’s going wrong in their lives or look back on the past and ruminate with a negative lens.
+When you’re upset, anxious, or depressed, this impairs your judgment and makes you lose perspective.
+This means you’re more likely to engage in catastrophic thinking, black-and-white thinking, or negative thinking in general.
+These thought patterns can make you feel worse, and they also reinforce depression and anxiety.

 What to do instead: Take a sheet of paper or post-it and write yourself a reminder to NOT assess your life when you’re feeling low, even if you really want to.
-Also write down a reminder that your feelings and thoughts aren’t permanent, even if they feel that way.
+Also, write down a reminder that your feelings and thoughts aren’t permanent.
 Post this note on your mirror or someplace where you’ll see it.
 When you notice that you’re beginning to asses your life, remind yourself that this is not a productive time to do this and that it’s something you will come back to when you’re in a more balanced state of mind.

 2. Avoid isolation.
 While it's important to spend time alone, especially if you're an introvert, isolation means you're taking it to an extreme.
 Isolation can trigger depression and anxiety.
 Spending too much time alone will make you feel worse because it leaves a lot of room for negative thinking and rumination.